bhopals/java-spring/spring-in-action.md

 - Spring 5 leverages Reactor to create reactive controllers, repositories, REST clients, and other reactive framework support.

+### Developing Reactive APIs

+- Blocking web frameworks won’t scale effectively under heavy request volume

+Typical Servlet-based web frameworks, such as Spring MVC, are blocking and multithreaded in nature, using a single thread per connection.
+As requests are handled, a worker thread is pulled from a thread pool to process the request.
+Meanwhile, the request thread is blocked until it’s notified by the worker thread that it’s finished.
+Consequently, blocking web frameworks won’t scale effectively under heavy request volume.
+Latency in slow worker threads makes things even worse because it’ll take longer for the worker thread to be returned to the pool, ready to handle another request.
+In some use cases, this arrangement is perfectly acceptable.
+In fact, this is largely how most web applications have been developed for well over a decade.
+But times are changing.

+- Asynchronous web frameworks, in contrast, achieve higher scalability with fewer threads—generally one per CPU core.
+By applying a technique known as `event looping`, these frameworks are able to handle many requests per thread, making the per-connection cost more economical.

+- In an event loop, everything is handled as an event, including requests and callbacks from intensive operations like database and network operations.
+When a costly operation is needed, the event loop registers a callback for that operation to be performed in parallel, while it moves on to handle other events.

+- When the operation is complete, it’s treated as an event by the event loop, the same as requests.
+As a result, asynchronous web frameworks are able to scale better under heavy request volume with fewer threads, resulting in reduced overhead for thread management.

+- Spring WebFlux - Spring MVC Reactive web framework

+- Flux v/s Mono
+  While both Mono and Flux can be used for reactive programming, they have different use cases and behaviors.
+As we have seen, Mono is used when you want to work with a single value, while Flux is used when you want to work with a potentially unbounded stream of values.

+- Observable v/s Single - RxJava options (equivalent for Flux / Mono in Spring WebFlux)

 ### KEY TERMS

 - At its core, Spring offers a container, often referred to as the `Spring application context`,